lmarena/lmarena.github.io/README.md

 # Chatbot Arena Blog

-For careful documentation of this tempalte, see [here](https://github.com/alshedivat/al-folio/tree/master).
+For careful documentation of this template, see [here](https://github.com/alshedivat/al-folio/tree/master).

 ## Dev workflow